-Since 2006, the maximum permissible ABC has been 4,700 t under Tier 6 and the ABCs have been set at this level.
+Since 2006, the maximum permissible ABC has been 4,700 t under Tier 6 and the ABCs have been set at that level.
 The 2006-2008 TACs were set at 1,500 t to accommodate an increase in GOA Atka mackerel catches, and still allow for bycatch in other directed fisheries and minimize targeting.
-The 2009 TAC was set at 2,000 t to accommodate an increase in GOA bycatch of Atka mackerel.
-Given the very patchy distribution of GOA Atka mackerel, which results in highly variable estimates of abundance and the extreme variance associated with the 2009 survey biomass estimate (Gulf-wide CV of 83%), we continue to recommend that GOA Atka mackerel be managed under Tier 6.
-We recommend a 2010 ABC for GOA Atka mackerel equal to the maximum permissible value of 4,700 t.
-The 2010 OFL is 6,200 t under Tier 6.
+The 2009-2011 TACs were set at 2,000 t to accommodate increases in GOA bycatch of Atka mackerel.
+Given the patchy distribution of GOA Atka mackerel, which results in highly variable estimates of abundance and the variance associated with the 2011 survey biomass estimate (Gulf-wide CV of 56%), I continue to recommend that GOA Atka mackerel be managed under Tier 6.
+I recommend a 2012 (and 2013) ABC for GOA Atka mackerel equal to the maximum permissible value of 4,700 t.
+The 2012 (and 2013) OFL is 6,200 t under Tier 6.

 Prudent management is still warranted and the rationale as given in the past for a TAC to provide for anticipated bycatch needs of other fisheries, principally for rockfish, Pacific cod, and pollock, and to only allow for minimal targeting should still be considered.
-The 2006-2008 TACs for GOA Atka mackerel were 1,500 t and the 2009 TAC was set at 2,000 t.
-It should be noted that the 2008 and 2009 catches exceeded the TAC in those years.
+The 2009-2011 TACs for GOA Atka mackerel were set at 2,000 t.
+It should be noted that the 2009 and 2010 catches exceeded the TAC in those years.
+However, as of November 5, 2011, the Gulf of Alaska Atka mackerel catches are only 81% of the TAC.